• BIO

 Zehra Khan is a multidisciplinary artist working in drawing, sculpture, performance, and painting — the latter often on her fellow humans.
 Always playful, often absurdist and provocative, Khan uses unconventional and found materials and methods to explore relationships — those between individuals as well as those between humans and the flora and fauna of the world around us.

 Khan is American and Pakistani, born in Indonesia.
 She lived in Paris and Switzerland before moving to the US at age eleven.
-Zehra received a BS from Skidmore College and an MFA from the Massachusetts College of Art and Design low-residency program at the Fine Arts Work Center in Provincetown in 2009.
+Zehra received a BS from Skidmore College and an MFA from the Massachusetts College of Art and Design low-residency program at the Fine Arts Work Center in Provincetown in 2007.

-Khan has attended artist residencies at Yaddo, Ox-Bow, I-Park, ArtLab at the Mountain Lake Biological Research Station, Vermont Studio Center, The Studios of Key West, The Ellis-Beauregard Foundation, Art Space Sonahmoo in Korea, and Space A in Kathmandu.
+Khan has attended artist residencies at Yaddo, Ox-Bow, I-Park, Vermont Studio Center, The Studios of Key West, The Ellis-Beauregard Foundation, Art Space Sonahmoo in Korea, and Space A in Kathmandu.

 Zehra is a current participant of the NYC Drawing Center Viewing Program and the deCordova Museum Corporate Lending Program.
-She authored a children’s book “A Sunny Day for Flowers”, and contributed artwork to “The Resistance Coloring & Activity Book.”
+She authored a children’s book “A Sunny Day for Flowers” and contributed artwork to “The Resistance Coloring & Activity Book.”

 • ZEHRA KHAN